belazr/EasyWinHax/README.md

 ![Screenshot](https://github.com/belazr/EasyWinHax/assets/72708147/e304f46d-61ea-4291-8c1b-4c0a9095599e)

 ## TODO
-- Refactor engine for general clean up and to do more logic in the engine class instead of the IBackend implementations
 - Add further implementations of the IBackend interface (DirectX 12)
 - Better error handling for launch functions